|To find out more details about my new paperback book on the Titanic and the Californian, including ordering details, please look here.|

 John B. Thayer, Jr.

 In every essay on this aspect of the disaster, Jack Thayer's 1940 memoirs are quoted, either by neutral writers (e.g Michael Davie) or by people hostile to Ismay (such as Geoffrey Marcus).
 However, Thayer gave two more accounts; one shortly after the disaster, and one in 1932.
-For the most part their contents broadly agree, except - the incident around boat C. Let us examine each one in turn:
+For the most part their contents broadly agree, except for the incidents around boat C. Let us examine each one in turn:

 On April 23rd, Jack wrote a letter to Judge Charles L.Long, the father of a friend on board the doomed ship.
 This is what he says: